tidyverse/tidyverse.org/content/packages.md

 <div class="package-section-info">
   <h2 id="core-tidyverse">Core tidyverse</h2>
   <p>The core tidyverse includes the packages that you're likely to use in every day data analyses.
-As of tidyverse 1.1.0, the following packages are included in the code tidyverse:</p>
+As of tidyverse 1.1.0, the following packages are included in the core tidyverse:</p>
 </div>

 <div class="packages">